Do log cabins need maintenance?

 1 – Treating

-We strongly advise that you treat your log cabin as soon as it’s been constructed.
+We strongly advise that all log cabin owners make sure to treat their log cabin as soon as it’s been constructed.
 The process of wood decay (and eventually rot) involves three elements – heat, moisture and air.
 By treating your log cabin, this will help protect the wood from moisture, which will in turn stop the process of wood deterioration.

-Please note, as with all treatments, it is very important that the treatment should be applied only on completely dry timber.
+Please note, as with all treatments, it is very important to make sure the treatment is only applied on completely dry timber.
 In some cases you will need to clean your log cabin before application.
 This can be done by using a damp cloth, or sand the area down before applying a fresh coat.
+With long lasting UV protection, strong water repellent and powerful fungicides, wood preservatives will help keep your log cabin building well maintained and looking good for longer.
+Before you start, we advise that you protect the base around your log cabin with ground sheets and use masking tape to protect the windows and hinges.
+Remove the doors where possible.

 1a – Can I mix water-based products with oil-based products?